 CSA's popular Visual Art Workshop Series returns this Saturday with Italic Calligraphy.
 "Learn to create and flourish upper and lower case letterforms and techniques for planning a layout and lettering a favorite quotation."
 CSA offers monthly Workshops led by local professional artists.
-For more information visit our Visual Art Workshop page or call the office 630.752.5567.
+For more information visit Visual Art Workshop or call the office 630.752.5567.
 Pre-registration required.

 Playing for time: Can music stave off dementia?

 (CNN) -- At 101, Frank Iacono still plays the violin.
 The concertmaster for the Providence Civic Orchestra of Senior Citizens in Rhode Island, he particularly enjoys playing polkas and jigs.

 ...
 As scientists race to figure out how to promote healthy aging of the brain, and prevent dementia, their preliminary advice for senior citizens has become a chorus of voices: "Stay active!
 Have hobbies!
 Be socially engaged!"

 Playing music, for some people, is a natural answer to all of those recommendations.
 Frank Iacono, for instance, has been playing violin since he was 13 -- just because he loves it.
 Read more >>

 Bringing out the Bard

 CSA offered a Shakespeare-inspired mask activity prior to Arena Theater's performance of "As You Like It" in Wheaton's Memorial Park.

 Visual Art student Lemke artwork on cover of "Arts & Activities"